-Part of the process of our chimney inspection is using a camera inspection using a professional chimney camera system.
+Part of our chimney inspection process includes using a camera to get an accurate visual of the inside of your chimney.
 This allows the technician to see exactly what is happening with your chimney lining from top to bottom.
 This technology allows us to observe the areas that are not able to be seen easily from a visual inspection and look much deeper at the condition of your chimney.

 The only way to know whether your chimney is structurally sound and safe is with an annual inspection.
 During an inspection, our Certified Chimney Professional will examine the entire structure to assess its current condition.
 The chimney professional will provide a written report noting any deficiencies.